-Help your beginner students prepare for our second level of mounted riding lessons using this Yellow Level Horsemanship study guide.
+Help your beginner students prepare for our second level of mounted riding lessons using this Yellow Level Horsemanship study guide for English riders.

 This “textbook” for Yellow Level explains important walk-trot concepts and emphasizes the importance of a strong foundation before cantering and jumping.